mbonig/nightynight/README.md

 * [NightyNightForEc2](./API.md#matthewbonig-nightynight-nightynightforec2) - stops an EC2 instance at a given time.
 * [NightyNightForRds](./API.md#matthewbonig-nightynight-nightynightforrds) - stops an RDS instance at a given time.
 * [NightyNightForAsg](./API.md#matthewbonig-nightynight-nightynightforasg) - sets the desired capacity for an ASG at a given time.

+# WakeyWakey

+The WakeyWakey construct (from [this](https://github.com/mbonig/wakeywakey) repository) has been integrated into this library.
+You don't need to install a separate dependency anymore.

+* [WakeyWakeyForEc2](./API.md#matthewbonig-nightynight-wakeywakeyforec2) - start an EC2 instance at a given time.
+* [WakeyWakeyForRds](./API.md#matthewbonig-nightynight-wakeywakeyforrds) - start an RDS instance at a given time.

+There isn't a specific construct for starting ASGs, since you can just set the count to whatever you want.

 # This is a pre-release!